 Haying your pasture with an eye for wildlife

-Flushing bars also can save many grassland critters from the dangerous blades of a haybine or sickle bar mower.
-You can make a flushing bar by hanging 28 inch lengths of chain about 2 feet apart on a 10-foot section of angle iron mounted to the front of your tractor.
-The chains should be long enough to ride just above the surface of the ground.
+Flushing bars can be mounted on the front of a tractor to move wildlife from the path of dangerous wheels and cutter.
+You can make a flushing bar by hanging 28 inch lengths of inch chain about 2 feet apart from a piece of angle iron.
+The bar should be at least 10 feet in length and mounted offset on the front of the tractor.
+The 28-inch hanging chains should be long enough to ride just above the surface of the ground.
 The first chain should be located 36 inches from the tractor frame.
 This method has been shown to effectively scare wildlife such as rabbits, turkeys, and some fawns away before they are hit by the hay cutter.

 Subscribe to Our Weekly Newsletter E-mails

 Don’t miss another issue.
 Sign up now to receive the AGFC Wildlife Weekly Newsletter in your mailbox every Wednesday afternoon (Waterfowl Reports are published weekly during waterfowl season and periodically outside the season).
 Fishing Reports arrive on Thursdays.
 Fill in the following fields and hit submit.
 Thanks, and welcome!